ElectionDataAnalysis/electiondata/docs/User_Guide.md

 ### NIST Common Data Format imports and exports
 To import results from a file that is valid NIST V2 xml -- that can be formally validated against the [NIST election results reporting schema (Version 2)](https://github.com/usnistgov/ElectionResultsReporting/raw/version2/NIST_V2_election_results_reporting.xsd) -- use the file_type 'nist_v2_xml'

-Note: some xml files (e.g., Ohio 2020 General) loosely follow the nist format but not enough to be validated.
+Some xml files (e.g., Ohio 2020 General) use the older Version 1 common data format.
 Our convention is that if the munger name contains "nist" and the file_type is xml, then the system will look for a namespace declaration.

 This package also provides functionality to export the data according to the [NIST election results reporting schema (Version 2)](https://github.com/usnistgov/ElectionResultsReporting/raw/version2/NIST_V2_election_results_reporting.xsd).
 This is as simple as identifying an election and jurisdiction of interest:
 ```